Population Balance

-Population Balance (formerly World Population Balance) is a 501(c)(3) non-profit organization in the United States that raises awareness of the connections between pronatalism, human supremacy, social inequalities, and ecological overshoot, and advocates for solutions to address their combined impacts on the planet, people, and animals.
+Population Balance (formerly World Population Balance) is a 501(c)(3) non-profit organization in the United States that raises awareness of the connections between pronatalism, human overpopulation, human supremacy, social inequalities, and ecological overshoot, and advocates pathways that address their combined impacts on the planet, people, and animals.

 History and background

 Population Balance was founded by David Paxson as World Population Balance in 1993.
 He was succeeded as the executive director in 2016 by Dave Gardner.
 In 2021 Nandita Bajaj became executive director and the organization adopted its current name of Population Balance and a new vision, mission, and philosophy.

 Notable past and present advisors include Nobel Peace Prize laureate Norman Borlaug, former Governor of Michigan William Milliken, originator of the "ecological footprint" concept William E. Rees, actress and activist Alexandra Paul, and physicist Albert Allen Bartlett.

 Activities

-Activities include The Overpopulation Podcast, classroom and conference presentations, academic and media publications, and media and podcast interviews.
+Activities include two podcasts: OVERSHOOT | Shrink toward abundance and Beyond Pronatalism | Finding fulfillment, with or without kids, classroom and conference presentations, academic publications, and media and podcast interviews.